rendonluis/Team64_datathon/README.md

 ### Project Abstract

-Using VaderSentiment (VS) and Deep Learning (DL or DNN) to create a predictive model of Synchrony, 3M, Honeywell, and Bayer closing market values.
+Using Vader Sentiment (VS) and Deep Learning (DL or DNN) to create a predictive model of Synchrony, 3M, Honeywell, and Bayer closing market values.

 ### Contact
 ```markdown

 - Evan LeClercq [Link](mailto://eleclercq@tuta.io)